D Michelle Gent

 There is only one thing that holds the Indie Author back and I know, I know, it's been said before: The Indie Author needs to take control of their quality as much as the rest of the market does.
 Until the independent author gets their act together and puts out a solid defence with edited, professional-looking books, there will still be no competition for the Trad Pub.

-But, in light of recent success stories - the non-edited and horrendous writing of a certain Fan-Fic-turned-Trad-Pub series,
+But, in light of recent success stories - the non-edited and horrendous writing of a certain Fan-Fic-turned-Trad-Pub series, it would seem that there is still room for talented, meticulous and savvy writers out there.

 Go on, give an Indie Writer a go.